virtapi/installimage/CONTRIBUTING.md

 # Checklist for contributing
+This module has grown over time based on a range of contributions from people using it.
+If you follow these contributing guidelines your patch will likely make it into a release a little quicker.
+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.
+[Contributor Code of Conduct](code_of_conduct.md).

 ---

 ## Short version
 + Commits:
     - Make commits of logical units
     - Check for unnecessary whitespace with "git diff --check" before committing
     - Commit using Unix line endings (check the settings around "crlf" in git-config(1))
     - Do not check in commented out code or unneeded files
     - The first line of the commit message should be a short description (50 characters is the soft limit)
     - The body should provide a meaningful commit message, which:
         - uses the imperative, present tense: "change", not "changed" or "changes"
         - includes motivation for the change, and contrasts its implementation with the previous behavior
         - Make sure that you have tests for the bug you are fixing, or feature you are adding
         - Make sure the test suites passes after your commit (if such a suite exists)
     - When introducing a new feature, make sure it is properly documented in the README.md
-  - Add yourself to the Contributors list in LICENSE file
+    - Add yourself to the Contributors list in the README.md and README_DE.md
 + Submission:
     + Pre-requisites:
         + Make sure you have a [GitHub account](https://github.com/join)
     + Preferred method:
         - Fork the repository on GitHub
         - Push your changes to a topic branch in your fork of the repository. (the format short_description_of_change is usually preferred for this project)
         - Submit a pull request to the repository
         - Rebase your stuff if you've multiple commits for one feature
         - Please only submit multiple features in one branch if they are directly related
     + Preferred for people with repo access:
         - Don't fork the module, create a feature branch
         - Everything else that is mentioned above

 ---